bareos/bareos/README.md

 ### RELEASE INFORMATION

-Currently, there is no official release available.
+Currently, there is no official release available, but there are some screenshots from alpha in the [wiki](https://github.com/fbergkemper/barbossa/wiki/Screenshots).

 [![Build Status](https://travis-ci.org/fbergkemper/barbossa.png?branch=master)](https://travis-ci.org/fbergkemper/barbossa)